 Renovating & Home Value

 The added benefit of what Caldwell and her husband are doing is by spending money upgrading and improving their home, they’ll add value to the property.
 And it looks like they’re doing the right renovations that are sure to increase value, according to McGillivray.
-Here’s his take on the right renovations for an adequate return on investment:

 It’s important to carefully consider which renovations will add and hurt home value.